adetaylor/webkit-wiki/Safer-C---Guidelines.md

 }
 ```

-## Use std::exchange() instead of WTFMove() when the “moved-from“ variable may get reused
+## Use `std::exchange()` instead of `WTFMove()` when the “moved-from“ variable may get reused

 **Reasoning:**

-Using a variable after it’s been “moved from” is bad practice in C++ and may result in unexpected behavior depending on how the move constructor is implemented. std::optional move constructor, for example, doesn’t reset the “moved-from” value to `std::nullopt`.
+Using a variable after it’s been "moved from" is bad practice in C++ and may result in unexpected behavior depending on how the move constructor is implemented. std::optional move constructor, for example, doesn’t reset the "moved-from" value to `std::nullopt`.

 **Right:**
 ```cpp